Naxalbari: Location

 The stretch of land, where Naxalbari is situated, lies on the Terai region at the base of the Himalayas.
 To the west of Naxalbari, across the border river Mechi lies Nepal.
-The entire stretch of the land surrounding Naxalbari is covered by farmlands, tea estates and forests and small villages consisting of an area of 182.02 km².
+The entire stretch of the land surrounding Naxalbari is covered by farmlands, tea estates and forests and small villages consisting of an area of 182.02 km^{2}.
 The Naxalbari block has six Gram Panchayats (village councils), viz.
 Gossainpur, Lower Bagdogra, Upper Bagdogra, Hatighisha, Naxalbari and Moniram, from north to south.
 The population of the Naxalbari block was 144,915 in the year 2001.

 Area overview

 The map alongside shows the Siliguri subdivision of the Darjeeling district.
 This area is spread across the foothills of the Himalayas and is a plain land gently sloping from north to south.
 While the northern part is mentioned as the Terai region, the larger southern portion forms the western part of the Dooars region.
 While 55.11% per cent of the population resides in rural areas, 44.89% resides in urban areas.
 On the western side, the Mechi River forms a long border with Nepal.
 On the eastern side the Mahananda River forms a short border with Bangladesh.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full-screen map.